 This example deals with the important ability to force a subset of your atoms.
+In practice, you almost never want to apply force to all atoms in the system.
 In this section, we will apply forces only to the backbone atoms of the protein.
 We accomplish this by making a special "target atom" PDB file, using the beta column to mark the atoms we want to apply force to.
 In addition, we will use the occupancy column to tell our script the atomic masses, in order to demonstrate how to provide the script with additional information.

 - 1 Change to the directory forces-tutorial-files/tclForcesFiles/rot-b. - 2 As usual, we will first examine the NAMD configuration file.
 Open the file rot-b-short.namd.
 First, note that we are now using a different system, one in which the ubiquitin has been solvated.
-This is a more natural environment for the protein.
+This is a more natural environment for the protein, and we can use it now that we are not applying forces to all atoms.